Format:

 Visualization Tools

-Visualization Tools such as Power BI are critical tools used in the Presentation Phase of the HDEIP Framework.
+Visualization Tools are critical tools used in the Presentation Phase of the HDEIP Framework.
 While upfront analysis is very important work, ultimately, how this information is presented, visualized, and consumed determines whether your analysis will be adopted or shelved.
-In this unit, students will learn how to use Power BI and Tableau to craft powerful, impactful stories.
+In this unit, students will learn how to use Tableau to craft powerful, impactful stories.

 In this unit, you’ll:

-1. Develop an advanced ability to use two visualization tools: Tableau and Power BI
+1. Develop an advanced ability to use visualization tool: Tableau

 2. Practice using functions data analysts use on a daily basis